aajonusnet/aajonusnet/texts/Newsletters/Vaccines, All Harmful Or Some Beneficial?.md

 superstition.
 But, from many vaccine campaigns, we can piece together a narrative that does reveal some very disturbing things.
 People have been harmed.
 The harm is real, and it can be deep and it can mean death.
-The harm is NOT limited to a few cases, as we have been led to believe.In the US, there are groups of mothers who are testifying about autism and childhood vaccines.
-They are coming forward and standing up at meetings.They are essentially trying to fill in the gap that has been created by the researchers and doctors who turn their backs on the whole thing.
+The harm is NOT limited to a few cases, as we have been led to believe.
+In the US, there are groups of mothers who are testifying about autism and childhood vaccines.
+They are coming forward and standing up at meetings.
+They are essentially trying to fill in the gap that has been created by the researchers and doctors who turn their backs on the whole thing.